 Neigbourhood Plan: Introduction & Vision

-Bentworth Parish Council has embarked on the process of developing a Neighbourhood Plan for the parish.
-A Steering Committee has been established and consultants have been appointed to assist and advise.
-So far, three public meetings have been held, in October 2015, December 2016 and November 2017 to brief parishioners on what is involved.
-There have also been regular updates in “The Villager”.
+A few years back, Bentworth Parish Council embarked on the process of developing a Neighbourhood Plan for the parish.
+A Steering Committee was established and consultants appointed to assist and advise.
+Three public meetings were held, in October 2015, December 2016 and November 2017 to brief parishioners on what is involved.
+There were also regular updates in “The Villager”.

 What is a Neighbourhood Plan?